Nails (band)

-Nails is an American hardcore punk band from Oxnard, California.
-The group was formed in 2009 by frontman Todd Jones, formerly the guitarist of Terror, along with bassist John Gianelli and drummer Taylor Young of Disgrace.
-They released their debut EP Obscene Humanity in 2009, followed by the studio albums Unsilent Death (2010), Abandon All Life (2013) and You Will Never Be One of Us (2016), and a split EP with Full of Hell.
-Nails have achieved widespread notoriety and critical acclaim for their savage and intense sound.
+Nails (stylized in all caps as NAILS) is an American hardcore punk band from Oxnard, California.
+The group was formed in 2009 by frontman Todd Jones, formerly the guitarist of Terror and Carry On, along with bassist John Gianelli and later joined by drummer Taylor Young of Disgrace, Twitching Tongues, etc. They released their debut EP Obscene Humanity in 2009, followed by the studio albums Unsilent Death (2010), Abandon All Life (2013), You Will Never Be One of Us (2016), a split EP with Full of Hell, I Don't Want to Know You (2019), an EP featuring Max Cavalera of Soulfly, Cavalera Conspiracy, and Every Bridge Burning (2024).

 History

 The band formed in 2009.
-They have since released three full-length albums and two EPs.
+They have since released four full-length albums, and three EPs.
 As of June 2014, the band is signed to Nuclear Blast.
-They released their third album, You Will Never Be One of Us, on June 17, 2016.
+They released their fourth album, Every Bridge Burning, on August 30th, 2024.

 On July 25, 2016, the band abruptly canceled a European tour, with promoters claiming the band were on a hiatus and "had no plans to play live or record again."
 This also led to canceling their appearance at Ozzfest Meets Knotfest.
 Todd Jones later stated that the band had never taken a hiatus.
 In December 2016, the band returned by playing at The Power of the Riff festival and releasing a split 7-inch with Full of Hell.

 On November 30, 2020, following the announcement of the 10th anniversary reissue of Unsilent Death, Young announced that he quit the band in early Spring.
-The day later, John Gianelli also confirmed his departure from the band.
+The day after, John Gianelli also confirmed his departure from the band.
 From this point, Todd Jones is the only member of the band.

+After close to 3 years of silence from Jones, the band's Instagram posted a picture of Jones and Kurt Ballou in God City Studios.
+The photo was captioned, "New NAILS LP coming Summer 2024 via @nuclearblastrecords engineered by Kurt Ballou.
+Thanks for sticking with us.
+Info forthcoming.
+Love you all.".
+On June 10, 2024, the band released the single "Imposing Will".
+This coincided with the announcement that their fourth studio album would be titled Every Bridge Burning, and that their lineup now included guitarist Shelby Lermo of Ulthar, drummer Carlos Cruz of Warbringer and bassist Andrew Solis of Despise You and Apparition.

 Musical style

+Critics have categorized Nails' music as grindcore, powerviolence, crust punk, and hardcore punk.
 In a review of Abandon All Life, Pitchfork wrote that "Nails cram their brief but constantly shifting tracks with a chaotic, complex blend of hardcore punk, D-beat, grindcore, powerviolence, and death metal."

+The band have cited influences including Agnostic Front, Discharge, Slayer, Crossed Out and Sheer Terror.
 In a 2013 interview for Invisible Oranges, Todd Jones named crust punk, death metal, and Japanese hardcore as the band's foremost musical influences.
-Rushonrock cited Nails, alongside Trap Them, as key players of the contemporary American crust scene.